-CommServ is a network of student groups that reach into the local community to meet a variety of needs on a regular basis.
-These groups build and maintain strong community partnerships through sustained interactions over several years.
-The coordinators of each student group meet weekly for reflection, training, and leadership development as they seek to understand the complexity of community needs and services.
-The volunteers meet regularly with their coordinators and weekly serve through their community partners.
-Two student staff members help coordinate 24 student leaders that run the 12 weekly CommServ groups.
+CommServ is a network of 15 programs that reach into the local community to meet a variety of needs on a regular basis.
+These groups build and maintain strong community partnerships through sustained interactions.
+The coordinators of each program meet weekly for reflection, training and leadership development as they seek to understand the complexity of community needs and services.
+The volunteers meet regularly with their coordinators and volunteer weekly with their community partners.
+Two student staff members help coordinate the 30 student leaders that run the weekly CommServ groups.

 - Complete the required volunteer background clearances (Volunteer Clearance Instructions)

 Each CommServ group has two student coordinators that organize volunteers, meet with the community partner and participate in leadership training.
 Coordinators meet on Monday nights from 5-6 pm during each academic semester.
 As a Coordinator, one will:

 - Increase individual understanding of community needs and issues through education and dialogue

 - Engage in self-reflection, generating an understanding of one's self, one's position and privilege, and how that affect one's responsibility and work within the community